Communities

 General comments

-DonielF‭ wrote over 3 years ago
+DonielF‭ wrote about 4 years ago

 I just tried this myself.
 In my humble opinion I don’t hear a difference between if the end is covered with a mask or not.
 Just to test I did try it with the mask over the short end – needless to say I couldn’t get a sound out at all.

-msh210‭ wrote over 3 years ago
+msh210‭ wrote about 4 years ago

 And if the mask does change the sound, so?
 You can't change the sound after it exits the shofar?
 What about women (or anyone) who hear it through a curtain?
 Is that not the same thing?

-DonielF‭ wrote over 3 years ago
+DonielF‭ wrote about 4 years ago

 Relevant is footnote 1 here.
 In short, one only fulfills the mitzvah of Shofar if he hears the קול הברה, and it's possible that your question, supposing that the sound is actually affected by the mask covering the opening, could be one of the cases in which the different translations would argue on whether one has fulfilled the mitzvah or not.

-manassehkatz‭ wrote over 3 years ago
+manassehkatz‭ wrote about 4 years ago

 Ongoing discussions, but most recently with my LOR, indicated that based on medical advice will likely (I wouldn't say "definitely" on anything a month away these days) include covering the wide end of the Shofar.

-MTL‭ wrote over 3 years ago
+MTL‭ wrote about 4 years ago

 I have heard from reliable rabbis* that it is okay as long as it does not change the sound of the shofar.
 Muffling the sound is okay. (*but I do not have sources for this)